acidburn0zzz/nolith-release-tools/doc/security.md

 fixes for regressions in a security patch increases the chances of breaking something, both for users and for our packaging and release process.

+The only exception to this policy is [release candidates](release-candidates.md).
+If the monthly release process is in progress as we're preparing for a security release, it's acceptable for a new RC to include both security fixes and regression fixes.
+Care should be taken to coordinate the publishing of an RC package with the other security patches so as to not disclose the security vulnerabilities publicly before we're ready to disclose them.

 ## Process

 ### Before the release